Welcome to the Governor Jonathan Trumbull House and Wadsworth Stable.

 The Wadsworth Stable was originally located in downtown Hartford and was part of the Wadsworth estate.
 On September 20, 1780, Jeremiah Wadsworth hosted the first meeting between Washington and Rochambeau at his Hartford mansion.
 During this meeting Washington’s horses were housed in the Wadsworth Stable.

-Today, both buildings are open to the public as a museum dedicated to preserving the history, culture and influence of Governor Jonathan Trumbull and his family during the period of the American Revolution.
+Today both buildings are CLOSED to the public due to COVID-19.
+We look to reopen the museum dedicated to preserving the history, culture and influence of Governor Jonathan Trumbull and his family during the period of the American Revolution as soon as possible.